 The Curriculum Committee reserves the right to limit a student's work or class load if it deems it necessary.
-The minimum class load must include four core classes (Core classes exclude music, art, and P.E.
-Classes).

 Semester Credit

 Five credits are granted for a class that meets for a minimum of 225 minutes per week for 18 weeks.
 Ten credits are equivalent to one Carnegie unit.